sloking/sshhost/README.md

 5. connect to an host with the new command 'sshh'
  - sshh root@host1

-  a) at first connecttion it will ask you for key creation
+ -- at first connection it will ask you for key creation

 6. in an other terminal look for logfile or openconnections
  - sshhostlog